Code-Institute-Submissions/rockband-1/README.md

 - Click on Spotify audio play bar to verify that users can listen to the album
 - click on album covers to verify that this takes users to Spotify to view and listen to albums
 - Try to listen to music on smaller screen indicates that the page is responsive but needs further adaptions for a better user experience.
 For example, the 'More Releases' album covers are too small.
+FIXED- added media query for screens under 996px

 Deaired outcome: View forthcoming events
 - User will need to scroll to bottom of the page (note: may need to be developed for better sign-posting)